0xLAITH/veter/README.md

 Red is my favorite color
 ```

--The modified template will be available in your clipboard.
+5) The modified template will be available in your clipboard.